Thursday, August 8, 2024

 2. Organic unflavored or unsweetened whole Psyllium seed husk, 3 times a day, may provide up to 18 grams of soluble and insoluble fiber.
 Using organic will prevent your exposure to pesticides, herbicides, and chemical fertilizers.

 3. Note: Standard Psyllium (nonorganic) is a very heavily pesticide-sprayed crop.
+Be sure to use Organic!

 Below is a brief list of High-Fiber foods to easily keep your fiber intake at its best.